Marianopolis College

 Creativity, inquiry, engagement

-The new Arts, Literature and Communication (500.A1) (ALC) will launch in Fall 2026.
+The new Arts, Literature and Communication (500.A1) (ALC) will be offered starting in Fall 2026.
 This two-year pre-university DEC program will train you to think imaginatively and critically and develop your skills in creative arts and media.
 Building on Marianopolis College’s tradition of excellence in the arts, the program will prepare graduates to be culturally and socially aware, innovative problem solvers who can communicate effectively using visual, written, and digital media.

 • WHO IS THIS PROGRAM FOR?